NorskRegnesentral/gimmick-nao/README.md

 elements.
 With the scripts running, you can touch parts of NAO's body to activate the classifier.

-* Left hand: Activate classifier
+* Left Bumper: Start game
-* Top front of head: Activate classifier
 * Back head: Change position between stand and sit (Ideally, sit is better for longer periods).
+* Top head: Change language between English and Norwegian

 The classifier uses the camera between and a little above NAO's eyes.
 When you activate the classifier, hold you hand around 50 cm from NAO's head.
 This should make sure that the entire hand is visible.

-If you move your hand fast enough, you can activate the classifier and get your picture taken using the same hand.

 Normally, NAO can run for about an hour or so before the battery needs to be changed.
 It may make sense to keep the battery charger